lukso-network/docs/docs/guides/network/update-the-node.md

 #### Restart your Node

 You can start your node as regular.
-Please adjust your flags or the recipient address in case you are running a validator.
+If you run a validator, please adjust your flags or the recipient address.

 :::info

 In case you did any modifications to your configuration files, such as:

 - configuring a Dynamic DNS
-- setting the explorer page link
+- connecting the blockchain explorer page
-- adding a node name or graffitti
+- adding a node name or graffiti
 - adjusting your peer count

-Please add them once again and make sure that these are in the correct format before starting your node.
+Please add them again and ensure these are in the correct format before starting your node.

 :::

 :::caution

-Wait at least 10 minutes after having stopped your node, so the network does not accuse you of slashing, while using updated network configurations.
+Wait 10 minutes after stopping your node so the network does not accuse you of slashing while using updated configurations.

 :::

 Start up your node using checkpoint synchronization to reduce your downtime while synchronizing with the network significantly.
-Fast synchronization speeds are essential if you are running a validator node to avoid losing stake.
+Fast synchronization speeds are essential if you run a validator node to avoid losing stake.

 <Tabs>
 <TabItem value="checkpoint-sync" label="Checkpoint Synchronization">